As a seasoned web developer, I have had the opportunity to work with numerous web hosting providers throughout my career.

 Hostgator Website Builder

-“Gator” is Hostgator’s website-building product that’s best suited to beginners and business owners with little technical experience.
+“Gator” is Hostgator’s website-building product that’s best suited for beginners and business owners with little technical experience.
 It allows people to build a simple website through the use of an intuitive drag-and-drop editor.

-Suppose you’re considering building a website but would like the benefits of drag-and-drop functionality.
-In that case, a WordPress website using a beginner-friendly page builder (like Elementor) is a far better option.
+Suppose you’re considering building a website and would like the benefits of drag-and-drop functionality, a WordPress website using a beginner-friendly page builder (like Elementor) is a far better option.

 WordPress offers far greater SEO optimization flexibility than Hostgator’s website-building platform does.